bsnux/vim-fedora/README.md

 # Personal vim configuration

-*Vim 8.0* personal configuration optimized for Fedora.
+*Vim 8.0* personal configuration optimized for Fedora 28.

+Some plugins are installed as submodules and others just using Fedora binaries packages.
+I found that method pretty easy and save a lot of time.
+Keep in mind some plugins requires additional binaries, so Fedora and `dnf` are installing those binaries for us.

 ## Installation